Cervical intraepithelial neoplasia: Pathophysiology

 The earliest microscopic change corresponding to CIN is epithelial dysplasia, or surface lining, of the cervix, which is essentially undetectable by the woman.
 The majority of these changes occur at the squamocolumnar junction, or transformation zone, an area of unstable cervical epithelium that is prone to abnormal changes.
 Cellular changes associated with HPV infection, such as koilocytes, are also commonly seen in CIN.
-While infection with HPV is needed for development of CIN, most women with HPV infection do not develop high-grade intraepithelial lesions or cancer.
+While infection with HPV is needed for the development of CIN, most women with HPV infection do not develop high-grade intraepithelial lesions or cancer.
 HPV is not alone enough causative.

 Of the over 100 different types of HPV, approximately 40 are known to affect the epithelial tissue of the anogenital area and have different probabilities of causing malignant changes.

 Diagnosis

-A test for HPV called the Digene HPV test is highly accurate and serves as both a direct diagnosis and adjuvant to the Pap smear, which is a screening device that allows for an examination of cells but not tissue structure, needed for diagnosis.
+A test for HPV called the Digene HPV test is highly accurate.
+It serves as both a direct diagnosis and an adjuvant to the Pap smear, which is a screening device that allows for an examination of cells but not tissue structure, needed for diagnosis.
 A colposcopy with directed biopsy is the standard for disease detection.
-Endocervical brush sampling at the time of Pap smear to detect adenocarcinoma and its precursors is necessary along with doctor/patient vigilance on abdominal symptoms associated with uterine and ovarian carcinoma.
+Endocervical brush sampling at the time of Pap smear to detect adenocarcinoma and its precursors is necessary, along with doctor/patient vigilance on abdominal symptoms associated with uterine and ovarian carcinoma.
 The diagnosis of CIN or cervical carcinoma requires a biopsy for histological analysis.